zxc0zxc0zxc/gen.ps1/README.md

 PowerShell 5.1 or newer — Windows PowerShell or [PowerShell 7](https://github.com/PowerShell/PowerShell) on macOS and Linux.
 Nothing else; the script uses only built-in cmdlets.

+Run it from inside the target Go module. `make:repository` reads the module path from the nearest `go.mod` so that the generated imports are fully qualified.

 Handlers import [gin-gonic/gin](https://github.com/gin-gonic/gin); add it to the target project yourself: